joniram/my-website/_posts/2020-04-17-new-website.md

 So here we are!
 Finally, a note on German umlaut characters (such as the ü in Müller): These days it's possible to have Unicode characters including umlauts in your domain address.
 However, of course most people would struggle to find the ü on their keyboard.
-And then there are the [security implications of UNICODE characters in your domain](https://arstechnica.com/information-technology/2017/04/chrome-firefox-and-opera-users-beware-this-isnt-the-apple-com-you-want/).
+And then there are the [security implications of Unicode characters in your domain](https://arstechnica.com/information-technology/2017/04/chrome-firefox-and-opera-users-beware-this-isnt-the-apple-com-you-want/).
 So I settled on the official ASCII representation of Mueller to make www.jramueller.com.